 I follow post-phenomenological theories that are in line with post-humanist thinking approaches, systems thinking and theories of embodiment in relation to technology.
-The study adopts research based design, a theory rich and prototyping oriented design process that enables developing functional prototypes with it's end-users in a participatory way.
+The study adopts research through design, a theory rich and prototyping oriented design process that enables developing functional prototypes with it's end-users in a participatory way.

 The study is focused on the research and development of tools for learning that are designed based on the principles of HCI as an embodied experience as defined by Paul Dourish.
 Considering that social and learning cultures are from the largest part defined by their media and tools for thinking, working, learning and collaborating, it is crucial that the designs of the learning tools are in balance with the culture they are used but also developed in and for.
 For these reasons the selected methodological approach is research based design, that aims to respond to the needs and strive for developing functional prototypes in an iterative process that includes the end-users from early stages of the research up to the final prototype.